 When looking for some of the best sailing globally, the British Virgin Islands is the destination.

 If you have wanted to switch between snorkeling, scuba diving, and sailing in some breathtaking waters, then the BVI has everything you need and more.
-Since the area is a hub of water-based activities, it isn’t uncommon to see people walk straight from the water to the terraced of a local bar.
-The place’s vibe is also very relaxed; you’re there to feel refreshed and excited by the surroundings.
+Since the area is a hub of water-based activities, it isn’t uncommon to see people walk straight from the water to the terraced of a local bar while proudly showing off their wet suites and swimming goggles with nose cover.
+The vibe of the place is also very relaxed, so you are much likely to feel refreshed and rejuvenated by the surroundings.

 So, where should you be heading when it comes to the BVI?